 Jimmy Wales: Nothings gone wrong with Wiki Tribune.

-ED: Okay, in that here, you were taking it one more notch in that you were covering news and credible news.
+ED: Okay.
+You were taking it one more notch in that you were covering news and credible news.
 So, and participatory news, you know, it’s almost like street journalism online.
-But you did have a setback in that the formal editing process was not able to capture –
+But you did have a setback in that the formal editing process was not able to capture.

 ED: Right, so in the time that you have been building Wikipedia who did you leave behind, who are your peers, and who’s running faster than you?
 Like how do you pace yourself?